Complete Guide to 11+ Interview Preparation 2026: What Schools Ask and How to Help Your Child

 "I'm going to be myself.
 I'm going to explain my thinking clearly.
 I'm going to be polite and interested.
 Whatever happens, I'll handle it."

-Not: "I need to be perfect.
+"I need to be perfect.
 I need to remember everything.
 I can't make mistakes."

 The first mindset gets good results.
 The second creates anxiety and stilted performances.